QUICK SUMMARY

 - Paints and sealers

-Research has shown that PFAS disrupt hormone regulation, particularly those affecting the cardiovascular system.
+Research has shown that PFAS disrupt hormone regulation, particularly hormones that affect the cardiovascular system.
 This hormonal imbalance can lead to chronic inflammation and oxidative stress, which contribute to hypertension, heart disease, and even stroke.
 The long-term nature of PFAS exposure also means they accumulate in the body over time, amplifying their harmful effects and increasing the risk of heart failure.

 Heart Health Risks:

-- Cardiovascular Impact: Research from the Mayo Clinic found that women exposed to higher PFAS levels had a 70% increased risk of high blood pressure, a major factor in heart disease and stroke.
+- Cardiovascular Impact: Research has found that women exposed to higher PFAS levels had a 70% increased risk of high blood pressure, a major factor in heart disease and stroke.

 - Cumulative Effects: PFAS build up in the body over time, contributing to chronic inflammation, oxidative stress, and long-term risks of heart disease and hypertension.